 Potential undesirable results, including causes and impacts to beneficial uses, are described in Section 6.7.1 below, with a definition of undesirable results provided at the end of the section.
 Section 6.7.2 describes the quantification of minimum thresholds (MTs) and provides additional information on rationale and coordination of MTs in adjacent subbasins.
-Section 6.7.3 provides the approach and selection of measurable objectives (MOs).
-Interim milestones that cover all of the applicable sustainability indicators are described in Section 6.9.
+Interim milestones are described in Section 6.7.3.
+Section 6.7.4 provides the approach and selection of measurable objectives (MOs).-Interim milestones that cover all of the applicable sustainability indicators are described in Section 6.9.